-Hospital admissions are sometimes also called Hospitalization or Inpatient Care.
+Hospitalization is care in a hospital that requires admission as an inpatient and usually requires an overnight stay.
+Hospitalizations are sometimes called hospital admissions or Inpatient Care.
 In general, there are two major types of hospital admissions, emergent and elective.

-Emergent usually happens when a patient is seen in the urgent care department and is subsequently admitted to the hospital.
+Emergent usually happens when a patient is seen in the urgent care department or outpatient clinic and is subsequently admitted to the hospital.

 Elective hospital admissions occur when a patient is scheduled to be hospitalized on a specific day.
-The patient then checks in at the admissions office and does not go to the emergency department.
+The patient then checks in at the admissions office directly.
 This would be the case for planned surgeries or also Maternity.

 Your doctor will explain to you why he recommends that you be admitted to the hospital for Inpatient treatment.
 After having all your questions answered and you agree with the recommendation, we must start the admission process.